 But there was no such difference between the prices of men’s plus and regular-sized jeans.

 Gap, who owns Old Navy, released a statement that the additional cost was because “they are created by a team of designers who are experts in creating the most flattering and on-trend plus styles, which includes curve-enhancing and curve-flattering elements such as four-way stretch materials and contoured waistbands, which most men’s garments do not include.”

-Fancy words for third world, sweat shop child labor.
-The words “flattering and on-trend” aren’t exactly the ones that spring to mind when I think of Old Navy.
-Crappy, cheaply made and ready for the rag bag after a couple of washes are what I think of.
-Old Navy getting uppity.
+The words “flattering and on-trend” aren’t exactly ones that spring to mind when I think of Old Navy.
+Instead, cheaply made and ready for the rag bag after a couple of washes are what I believe.